hackoregon/disaster-resilience-backend/README.md

 Simple Example Repo to quickstart a DRF API within a Docker Container

 Allows for multiple environments to run API, through series of docker-compose files.
-You should be able to replace the Django Code, making a few updates and get this running
+You should be able to replace the Django Code, making a few updates and get this running with a new API or existing one.

 ## Main Parts of Repo: